dourvaris/nano-python/docs/rpc/methods/account.rst

    .. enable_control required

+   :param wallet: Wallet of account used to send funds
    :type wallet: str

+   :param source: Account to send funds from
    :type source: str

+   :param destination: Account to send funds to
    :type destination: str

+   :param amount: Amount in raw to send
    :type amount: int

+   :param work: If set, uses this work for the block
    :type work: str

    :raises: :py:exc:`raiblocks.rpc.RPCException`